the0hdDev/abeams-engine/README.md

 ## Development Team

-Currently, **one dedicated developer** is in charge of the Beams project.
+Currently, **one dedicated developer** is in charge of the ABeams project.

 ---